The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Digital document verification: Modern systems verify Nigerian IDs against government databases (where APIs available), check employment letters against known company formats, validate bank statements for tampering (forensic analysis), verify CAC business registration numbers online, and use OCR to extract and verify document information automatically.

 Automated reference checks: Digital platforms can email previous landlords with standardized questionnaires, send automated follow-up reminders for responses, compile responses into comparison reports, and flag concerning responses for manual review.
-This doesn't replace phone calls for important references but streamlines the process.
+This won't replace phone calls for key references but accelerates the process.

-Tenant screening platforms available in Nigeria: While less developed than in Western markets, Nigerian platforms are emerging—Tenantify offers comprehensive tenant screening within property management platform (application collection, document storage, verification workflows, scoring rubrics, decision tracking), some background check companies offer basic verification services, and international platforms may work for corporate tenants and expatriates.
+Tenant screening platforms available in Nigeria: While less developed than Western markets, Nigerian platforms are emerging—Tenantify offers end-to-end tenant screening within its property management platform (application collection, document storage, verification workflows, scoring rubrics, decision tracking), some background check companies offer basic verification services, and international platforms may work for corporate tenants and expatriates.

-How Tenantify streamlines tenant screening: Tenantify's tenant onboarding module provides digital application forms collecting all required information, secure document upload and storage, automated verification reminders and tracking, scoring rubrics for objective comparison, communication history tracking, lease generation once applicant approved, and compliance with Nigerian Data Protection Regulation.
-The platform guides landlords through screening steps while documenting everything for legal protection.
+How Tenantify streamlines tenant screening: Tenantify's tenant onboarding module delivers digital application forms collecting all required information, secure document upload and storage, automated verification reminders and tracking, scoring rubrics for objective comparison, communication history tracking, lease generation once an applicant is approved, and compliance with Nigerian Data Protection Regulation.
+The platform walks landlords through each screening step while documenting everything for legal protection.

 Data privacy and security considerations: Tenant applications contain sensitive personal information.
-You must protect applicant data with secure storage (encrypted, password-protected), limit access (only necessary people see applications), delete rejected applicant data appropriately (don't keep forever), comply with Nigeria Data Protection Regulation (NDPR), obtain applicant consent for verification activities, and never share applicant information inappropriately.
+Protect applicant data with secure storage (encrypted, password-protected), limit access (only necessary people see applications), delete rejected applicant data appropriately (don't keep forever), comply with Nigeria Data Protection Regulation (NDPR), obtain applicant consent for verification activities, and never share applicant information inappropriately.
 Data breaches damage your reputation and create legal liability.

-Understanding legal boundaries protects you from liability while ensuring fair treatment of applicants.
+Understanding legal boundaries protects you from liability while safeguarding fair treatment of applicants.

 Anti-discrimination laws in Nigeria: The Nigerian Constitution prohibits discrimination based on ethnicity, tribe, or place of origin (cannot refuse Igbo, Yoruba, Hausa, northerners, southerners, etc.), religion (cannot refuse Muslims, Christians, etc.), and gender (cannot refuse based on being male or female).
 Lagos State has additional anti-discrimination provisions in tenancy law.